Expert Advice On Improving Your Home

 It’s important to take care of HVAC repairs and replacements when they are required, though they can be expensive.
 The good news is that homeowners have methods to decrease the effect of wear and tear and reduce the frequency of breakdowns.

 • Keep your system clean.
 Cleaning your grills, ductwork, condenser fan blades, and indoor evaporator coil regularly helps your HVAC system work efficiently and lowers the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.

 • Monitor for potential problems.
-Keeping a close eye on the efficiency of your HVAC system — for instance by reviewing your thermostat settings and energy bills — helps you find and solve issues before they get too expensive.
+Monitoring your system for problems — for example, by checking your thermostat and energy bills regularly — helps you catch issues before they get too expensive.

 ServiceCost